 In the search box on the taskbar, type Windows Security, and then select it from the results.

 Select Device performance & health to view the Health report.

-Note: If your device is part of an organization, your administrator may not have granted you permission to view Device performance & health.
+Note: If your device is managed by your organization, your administrator may not have granted you permission to view Device performance & health.

 The Health report starts off by showing you the last time a Device Health scan was run.
 The time displayed should be basically the current time, as Windows Security tries to run a Device Health scan when you open the Device performance & health page.

 Beyond the time of last scan you'll see the status of the key areas that Device Health monitors:

 Storage capacity - Is your system running low on disk space?

 Apps and software - Is any of your software failing, or in need of an update?